jlwalkerlg/jwmvc/README.md

 #### File Upload
-The file upload library allows you to easily validate uploaded files and save them to a permanent location.
+The file upload library allows you to easily validate uploaded files and store them in a permanent location.

 To upload a file, first create a POST form with the `enctype="multipart/form-data"` attribute: